coderamen666/srd-v3.5-md/spells/spells-s.md

 even another spell. *Explosive runes* or *sepia snake sigil* can be cast upon the *secret page.*

-A *comprehend languages* spell alone cannot reveal a *secret page*'s contents.
+A *comprehend languages* spell alone cannot reveal a *secret page*’s contents.
 You are able to reveal the original contents by speaking a special word.
 You can then peruse the actual page, and return it to its *secret page* form at will.
 You can also remove the spell by double